Chetham's Library

 Chetham's Library in Manchester, England, is the oldest free public reference library in the English-speaking world.
 Chetham's Hospital, which contains both the library and Chetham's School of Music, was established in 1653 under the will of Humphrey Chetham (1580–1653), for the education of "the sons of honest, industrious and painful parents", and a library for the use of scholars.
 The library has been in continuous use since 1653.
-It operates as an independent charity, open to readers free of charge, Monday-Friday 09.00-12.30 and 13.30-16.30 by prior appointment.
-Tours of the Library for visitors are bookable online from 2 September 2019 via the Library website.
+It operates as an independent charity.